We are announcing our first 22nd annual capital campaign.⌗

 “One million here, one million there, soon you are talking about real money” - E. Dirksen (paraphrased)

 Our goal is to create an endowment that can pay the property taxes on 253 Commonwealth from the interest.
 After this goal is met, we would like to continue to grow this endowment to cover all the remaining fixed costs associated with the house (insurance, sufficient heat to make sure pipes don’t burst, etc).
 Besides ensuring our survival, this would also let us fund repairs and improvements from operating cash flows without having to further mortgage the property just to keep it standing.

 We want to raise $1.22 million dollars over 10 years, with an initial milestone of $222,222 by Graduation Day 2022, and ongoing donations of $69,000/year thereafter.
 These funds would be put into a highly rated bond fund or other investment, and the interest payments would be earmarked for our fixed costs.

+As added incentive, donations count towards your annual alumxi dues, and we even have splifty donation gifts available!
 Every donor will be recognized for their donation on a plaque in the house.
 You can put whatever message you want, your mundane thoughts engraved for eternity!
 These names will live forever alongside the wainscotting.
 In addition, certain large gifts will be recognized with banister posts, as well as the privilege to name specific objects (grease trap! toilets!) or locations in the house.